TL;DR, the ranked summary

 How to read this ranking

 This list is ordered by compliance friendliness, not pure speed or pure cost.
 Compliance is the constraint that gets US companies in trouble 18 months after a payment.
 A contractor paid via direct wire on day one is the same payment as a contractor paid via Omnivoo on day one.
 The difference is the audit trail and the tax-form workflow that follows.
+For the full picture of how to pay international contractors compliantly across rails and tax forms, the hub page collects the workflow in one place.

 For the underlying tax-form layer, see Form 1099-NEC vs W-8BEN.
 For the classification layer, see IRS worker classification.
 For payment-rail mechanics, see global contractor payment methods compared.